SebastianSmolorz/vuex-orm-rest-framework/README.md

 To define an api action for a model provide a methodConf on your model.

  ```
- import { Actions } from 'rest-framework'
+ import { Actions } from 'vuex-orm-rest-framework'
  class YourModel extends Model {
  static entity = 'users'